davidbailey/tum/handbook/Artificial Intelligence/README.md

       * Input
         * [ImageNet](http://www.image-net.org) [www.image-net.org]
       * Output
+        * Class e.g. Cat, Dog
+        * Probability
+        * Segmentation => Heatmap of probabilities
     * Learning Types
       * Supervised: provide large sample of training data (ground truth: inputs and outputs)
         * Humans can learn from much less data, simple instructions.
       * Reinforcement Learning: reward or punish based on just outcome, ground truth is scarce
       * Unsupervised: no information about outputs
+    * Other
+      * Sliding image approach (versus Convolutional Neural Networks)
+        1. Create a detector for the object of interest
+        2. Slide that detector around the image and look for the objects